klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 Win32.WaitForSingleObject(hThread, 0xFFFFFFFF);
 ```

+## Shellcode execution and PE/DLL packing

+Of course, with the term "executing arbitrary code", we also implicitly included pre-existing binaries.
+As
+shown above, shellcode execution was pretty easy to implement but, what for existing binaries?

 For pre-existing EXEs and DLLs, the solution was triple:
 * The EXE is .NET?
 We can use `Assembly.Load`
 * The EXE is not .NET, we can use the RunPE technique
 * We can just convert the EXE in PIC Shellcode with Donut

-Of course, the preferred choice was to use the fantastic tool [Donut][7], from TheWover, to convert an EXE to shellcode,
+Naturally, the simpler, and preferred choice was to use the fantastic tool [Donut][7], from TheWover, to convert an EXE to shellcode,
 then use the shellcode in a code-injection template, as the one provided above.

+In the end, I decided to also add support for direct PE loading and .NET reflective loading, but they are generally
+less successful and more difficult to make undetectable.

 ## The template engine

 The most difficult thing to do was designing the template engine.
+Indeed, the design is still lacking.
-The template engine, by itself, it's just a
-string-replacement engine, which final aim is to build a working Loader.
-However, knowing I had to provide support for 3 different
+The template engine, by itself, it's just a string-replacement engine, which final aim is to build a working
-languages, I had to implement the Code Writer carefully, trying to minimize or handle code duplication,
+Loader.
+However, supporting 3 different languages, I had to implement the code generator
-variable re-definitions and namespaces collisions, among others.
+carefully, to try minimizing or handling cases like code duplication, variable re-definitions and namespaces
+collisions, among other problems.

 However, generally it was not too difficult.
 Any simple loader has at least 3 main parts:
 * Imports